Table of Contents

 Modafinil is a prescription drug initially intended as a treatment for sleep-related disorders such as narcolepsy or obstructive sleep apnea.
 Its most prominent nootropic effect is an increase in motivation levels, though that’s just scratching the surface.
 After all, there’s a reason it’s called the “closest thing to the Limitless pill.”

-Anytime I use modafinil, my confidence goes through the roof, and problem-solving becomes much easier.
-It also makes me feel alert, awake, super focused and does wonders for my memory.
+When used, modafinil can send your confidence goes through the roof , and problem-solving becomes much easier .
+It also makes me feel alert, awake, super focused and does wonders for my memory .

 Modafinil is a popular choice among students, professionals, entrepreneurs, athletes and pro gamers.
-As is the case for many, my favorite source for getting it is online.
+As is the case for many, I prefer to get it online.

 What is Caffeine